clitetailor/react-epic/docs/LiftBehindTheScene.md

 I know, the second lift is so miraculous.
 But it can not against the fact that the second is the correct one for my situation.
 You may question me why.

-The fact is both of the lift function has their point of view about how a lifted function should be.
-To take a look closer, let consider an example of three arguments functions.
+The fact is both of the lift functions have their point of view about how a lifted function should be.
+To take a look closer, let consider an example of three arguments functions:

 ```jsx
 function lift(func) {